 Then when it comes time to practice at home, go to practices, or even go to games, it’s like pulling teeth because your kid says it’s not fun.

-The problem is he doesn’t like to practice.
+The problem is they don’t like to practice.
 Playing catch is boring.
 Doing soccer drills is boring.
 Shooting baskets is boring.
-To this kid who lives for playing with other kids, practicing sports skills is boring.

 So we’ve gotten creative and came up with all sorts of games that incorporate sports skills.
-Instead of practicing sports, we’re playing games.
+Instead of practicing sports, we’re playing games with balls!
+You can even just call them ball games with kids instead of sports!

 And it’s working.